 Peer-to-peer lending, or P2P for short, was established in the early 2000s as a form of social lending that directly connects investors with small businesses or individuals.
-For many investors, it’s a popular alternative to traditional lending options because it often results in above-market returns.
+For many people, these online platforms offer ideal investment opportunities because the investments often yield above-market returns.
 That said, P2P lending does come with its share of risks.
 Before you invest, here’s what you need to know.

 Start by researching the various peer-to-peer lending websites that exist.
 Compare their loan terms, fees, average return on investment, interest rates, and default rates.
 Also, run an online search for reviews of the platform.